 \section{Convergence Proof}

 The proof of~\Cref{thm:main} is divided into three parts.
-In~\Cref{sec:prop1}, we first present five lemmas demonstrating that the iterates following algorithm~\eqref{eq:diffdisc1} will visit any subset of the domain of interest with a nonzero measure with high probability, under the assumptions in~\Cref{sec:main}.
-In~\Cref{sec:prop2}, we present another three lemmas to obtain the lower and upper bounds for the key conditional probability $p_n(\Omega_{n+1}^c)$.
+In~\Cref{sec:prop1}, we first present several lemmas demonstrating that the iterates following algorithm~\eqref{eq:diffdisc1} will visit any subset of the domain of interest with a nonzero measure almost surely, under the assumptions in~\Cref{sec:main}.
+In~\Cref{sec:prop2}, we present another three lemmas to obtain the lower and upper bounds for the key conditional probability $p_n(\Omega_{n+1}^c)$ when $n$ is sufficiently large.
 Finally, in~\Cref{sec:main_proof}, we combine all the previous lemmas and prove that the iterates converge to the global minimizer in probability with concrete algebraic convergence rates.